Bottled Water Market

 Despite the bottled water industry's size, the amount of water actually sold is relatively tiny, compared to tap water volumes.
 U.S. public water systems supply more than 1 billion gallons of tap water an hour, every hour of the day.

-The total amount of water in the bottles Americans buy in a year would only supply U.S. tap water needs from midnight until 9 a.m. on January 1.
+The total amount of bottled water Americans buy in one year would only supply U.S. tap water needs from midnight until 9 a.m. on January 1.